alhog/Geobox/README.md

 Our framework employs advanced qubit allocation and state encoding schemes.
 These schemes determine how the states of the smart contracts are encoded into the states of the qubits and how the qubits are allocated for the execution of the smart contracts.

-## Quantum Circuit Execution and Measurement Frameworks
+## Circuit Execution and Measurement Frameworks

 We have developed novel quantum circuit execution and measurement frameworks.
 These frameworks handle the execution of the quantum circuits and the measurement of the qubits to obtain the results of the smart contracts.